 weapons training.
 This variant was fitted with a gunsight and could carry a gun pod, rocktes or bombs on a centreline pylon.

-Begining in in the year 2000 most T-38A's and T-38B's were being converted to the T-38C as part of an Avionics Upgrade Program (AUP), which included an all-glass cockpit display, the addition of a Head-Up Display (HUD), Global Positioning System (GPS), Inertial Navigation System (INS) and a Traffic Collision Avoidance System (TCAS).
-The majority of aircraft also received engine modifications under the Propulsion Modernization Program (PMP), where the engines were modified to enhance reliability and maintainability, while engine inlet/injector modifications increased available takeoff thrust.
+Begining in in the year 2000 most T-38A's and T-38B's were being converted to the T-38C as part of an Avionics Upgrade Programme (AUP), which included an all-glass cockpit display, the addition of a head-up display (HUD), Global Positioning System (GPS), Inertial Navigation System (INS) and a Traffic Collision Avoidance System (TCAS).
+Many aircraft also received engine modifications under the Propulsion Modernization Programme (PMP), where the engines were modified to enhance reliability and maintainability, while engine inlet/injector modifications increased available take‑off thrust.
 Airframes with high usage also underwent structural replacements and upgrades, with some receiving new wings to extend their service life to 2029.

 Apart from learning aerobatics, formation flying, night instrumentation and cross-country navigation training, the T-38C allows students to learn the advanced systems used in the modern day fighters and bombers onto which they will progress.